An overview of current projects of the Library of the University of Amsterdam

 Presently, the collection of the Humanities library is placed in two libraries (library P.C.
 Hoofthuis and GW collections UB) and consists of 34 separate subcollections.
 In order to make it simpler to search these collections and to enable us to process new books and journals more quickly and efficiently, it was decided to change to a new shelving system.
 We have chosen the internationally widely used system of the Library of Congress, the so-called Library of Congress Classification (LCC).

 Phase 2 started late April 2016.
 All new books and journals are now assigned a shelf label according to the LCC scheme.
 In the P.C.
 Hoofthuis library we have also begun on relabelling the old collections according to the new system.
-The reshelving of the Humanities collections in the UB at Singel will start in the second half of 2016.
-This phase of the project is expected to last until the second half of 2017.
+The reshelving of the Humanities collections in the UB at Singel started in February 2017.
+This phase of the project is expected to last until September 2017.

 drs.
 W.J.
 (Wilma) Goossen